Fluorescence microscope: Biological fluorescent stains

 Many fluorescent stains have been designed for a range of biological molecules.
 Some of these are small molecules which are intrinsically fluorescent and bind a biological molecule of interest.
 Major examples of these are nucleic acid stains such as DAPI and Hoechst (excited by UV wavelength light) and DRAQ5 and DRAQ7 (optimally excited by red light) which all bind the minor groove of DNA, thus labeling the nuclei of cells.
 Others are drugs, toxins, or peptides which bind specific cellular structures and have been derivatised with a fluorescent reporter.
 A major example of this class of fluorescent stain is phalloidin, which is used to stain actin fibers in mammalian cells.
+Actin can also be stained using the LifeAct peptide conjugated to GFP, particularly in cells that cannot be transfected.
 A new peptide, known as the Collagen Hybridizing Peptide, can also be conjugated with fluorophores and used to stain denatured collagen fibers.
 Staining of the plant cell walls is performed using stains or dyes that bind cellulose or pectin.
 The quest for fluorescent probes with a high specificity that also allow live imaging of plant cells is ongoing.

 There are many fluorescent molecules called fluorophores or fluorochromes such as fluorescein, Alexa Fluors, or DyLight 488, which can be chemically linked to a different molecule which binds the target of interest within the sample.